 MoleMapper is a next generation research tool.
 It is free for both you and your patients.
 It helps you help her to track changes in her lesions and helps us tackle melanoma research in an innovative new way.

 Helping Your Patients to Use MoleMapper™

 It’s easy.
 Simply tell your patients about MoleMapper™.
-They can search for it on the web or use the information on the rack cards we can provide.
+They can search for it in Apple’s App Store.
 We provide helpful videos and instructions on this website and answer questions emailed to email@example.com.
 If it fits your practice, you may consider helping patients take initial pictures of moles on their back or other difficult to photograph areas and encourage them to find someone they trust to take follow-up photos.

 Integrating MoleMapper™ Into Your Practice

 When your patients who use MoleMapper™ return for follow-up appointments, you can view the progress of their moles in their app.
 This longitudinal evaluation may enhance your ability to diagnose melanoma at an earlier stage when it will be less life threatening without adding additional cost to your patient or cost/labor to your practice.